airbytehq/airbyte/docs/project-overview/changelog/README.md

 * ✨ Shopify source: The `status` property is now in the `Products` stream.
 * ✨ Amazon Seller Partner source: Added support for `GET_MERCHANT_LISTINGS_ALL_DATA` and `GET_FBA_INVENTORY_AGED_DATA` stream endpoints.
 * ✨ GitHub source: Existing streams now don't minify the user property.
-* ✨ Hubspot source: Updated user-defined custom field schema generation.
+* ✨ HubSpot source: Updated user-defined custom field schema generation.
 * ✨ Zendesk source: Migrated from Singer to the Airbyte CDK.
 * ✨ Amazon Seller Partner source: Migrated to the Airbyte CDK.
 * 🐛 Shopify source: Fixed the `products` schema to be in accordance with the API.